 Unless proper planning is done for your digital assets, you could leave your loved ones with an inability to access your digital assets or a difficult road to obtain access.

-What are 5 things you should do to plan for your digital assets?
+What are 5 things you can do to plan for digital assets?

 - Update your Last Will and Testament and Financial Power of Attorney to give your fiduciary access to digital communications or specifically exclude access to specific digital communications if that is your wish.